-A good story is one that continually pops-up in your memory no matter how many years ago it happened.
-Even though my encounter with a rabbit happened fifty-six years ago, to me, it still feels like yesterday.
-Nevertheless, one day, while I was hunting, I spotted a wild rabbit darting through the woods.
-You could say we noticed each other at the same time because the rabbit ran into a little cove and I gave chase.
+A good story is one that continually pops-up in your memory no matter how many years may have passed since the incident happened.
+My encounter with a rabbit occurred fifty-six years ago, but to me, it still seems like it only happened yesterday.
+One day while hunting I spotted a rabbit as it darted through the woods.
+We noticed each other at the same time; I know this because when the rabbit saw me it ran into a little cove and I gave chase.

 Do rabbits pray?

-Man's heart is evil
+Man's heart is evil.

 Did God give me a new heart?

-Here is what I am confident of, I entered the woods as a cold-blooded rabbit killer and after my encounter with the praying rabbit and now I am leaving the forest as a man reduced to tears over a rabbit that may or may not have a litter of babies.
-I would never have guessed that God could use a little rabbit to change a man’s heart, but He did!
-God touched my heart that day while in the woods,
+Here is what I am confident of, I entered the woods as a cold-blooded rabbit killer and after my encounter with the praying rabbit, and I am leaving the forest as a man reduced to tears over a rabbit that may or may not have a litter of kittens.
+I thought it strange that God would use a rabbit to change a man’s heart, but He did!
+God supernaturally changed my heart that day while I was in the woods.

-God’s grace is free to everyone
+God’s grace is available to everyone.

 © 2016 Rev Dennis L Johnson